DJI Phantom 4 Pro

 First Impressions of the Phantom 4 Pro

-At just shy of £1600 you would expect the first impression of the latest DJI drone to be nothing short of mesmerising and whilst we had probably completely overhyped the situation, upon unboxing the neatly packaged P4P we were not disappointed one bit.
+At a top end price point you would expect the first impression of the latest DJI drone to be nothing short of mesmerising and whilst we had probably completely overhyped the situation, upon unboxing the neatly packaged P4P we were not disappointed one bit.
 Greeted by the premium casing of the main body of the UAV the rest of the box contained the remote controller, propellers, the intelligent flight battery, battery charger, power cable and manuals.
 You will also find the Gimbal clamp, USB cable and 16GB Micro SD card as well as a carrying case.
 Everything here was pretty standard so we got to charging the depleted battery and installing the DJI Go app on my Sony Xperia X Android mobile phone (although I didn’t actually need it) followed by the DJI Assistant software on my PC, updating the firmware on the drone whilst I was at it.

 Phantom 4 Pro Technical Specs

 We will get on to our full review shortly, but if you want to take a look at the key technical specifications here you go:

 Control range: 7KM

 Video Resolution: 4K 60FPS – Supports H.264 4K at 60FPS or 265 4K at 30FPS (100MBS)

 Before we get in to our full review why not check out the video below created by DJI showing off the Phantom 4 Pro in all its glory.

 Check out this amazing 4K video of the DJI Phantom 4 Pro in action: